welldonestudio/welldonestudio.github.io/docs/intro.md

 ### Multi-Chain Index for Web3

 WELLDONE AddChain is a solution that allows you to add and manage various blockchain networks in one place.
-We understand the frustration of web3 engineers who had to search multiple times to add network every time a new network surfaced.
+We understand the frustration of web3 engineers who had to search multiple times to add a network every time a new network surfaced.
 WELLDONE AddChain, which launched in June 2022, now supports three chains to solve the problem: Ethereum, Cosmos, and Solana.

 ### How to use